 Deepor Beel declared as a Ramsar site in 2002 is located south-west of the Guwahati city and is the largest riverine wetland in the Brahmaputra valley in the Assam State.
-Various sources quote the area of Deepor Beel differently although the Guwahati Metropolitan Development Authority has identified this as 21.4 sq.km from the highest flood level.
-The notified area of Deepor Beel wetland as per Guwahati Water Bodies (Preservation & Conservation) Act, 2008 is 6.89 sq. km and includes the core area of 4.1 sq.km as Deepor Beel Wildlife Sanctuary (Final Notification issued vide. no. FRM.
-140/2005/260 dated 21/02/2009), and is depicted in Figure 1.
-This wetland is fed by the rivers Basistha and Kalamani, and from local monsoon runoff; and drains out from the north to the Brahmaputra river through a channel.
+Spanning over an area of 40 sq. km this wetland is fed by the rivers Basistha and Kalamani, and from local monsoon runoff; and drains out from the north to the Brahmaputra river through a channel.
 The wetland is characterized by both deep open water, and shallow marshy and grassland patches.
 During the monsoon the water level in the wetland is known to rise to about 4 meters, while during winter the drier phase it drops to one meter resulting in large parts of the wetland drying up (RIS, 2002).
 The Beel is bounded by the hills of the Rani-Garbhanga Reserve Forests along the southern fringe, while on other sides is surrounded by several villages, urban clusters and industrial establishments including a railway yard located at the south-western corner.
+Located within this wetland is the Deepor Beel Wildlife Sanctuary (4.14 sq.km) that was declared in 1989 though the final notification is still to be issued.